tomchentw/react-google-maps/README.md

 ## Call for maintainers

 As the author ([tomchentw][tomchentw]) currently doesn't actively use this module, he's looking for awesome contributors to help and keep the community healthy.
-Please don't hensitate to [contact him][tomchentw] directly.
+Please don't hesitate to [contact him][tomchentw] directly.
 See [#266][call-for-maintainers] for more information.

 ## Documentation